shahbagdadi/basicSubs/README.md

 So a Price java oject is roughly 500 bytes.
 Assuming there are 100 products and 200 countries in the world, the memory required to cache all active pricing is 500 X 100 X 200 = 10MB.
 Thus all the prices can easily fit in memory of the nodes serving the prices.
 So we will load all the active pricing in memory on the API service node on startup.
+The Price retrieval will be called by client primarily on the following events
+- To get the latest price when a new user signs up for Netflix subscription.
+-  Get the latest price on their billing anniversary while generating their invoice.
+Assuming 150M subscribers, there would be 410K customers whose invoice will be generated everyday.

 ### Caching Design.
 __How long should this be cached ?
 How do we update this cache when new prices are scheduled?__.